Skip to main content

 What are alternatives to OX Restaurant in Portland?

 Coquine is the closest alternative for chef-driven, occasion-ready dining in Portland with a different French-leaning register.
-Kann offers a distinct wood-fire approach with Haitian influence and is worth considering if you want something with a comparable craft focus but a different cuisine direction.
+Kann offers a distinct wood-fire approach with Haitian influence and works if you want something with a comparable craft focus but a different cuisine direction.
 For more casual evenings, Nostrana and Ken's Artisan Pizza handle wood-fired cooking at a lower price point.

 Is OX Restaurant good for solo dining?